 - Shifting to a culture of hospitality that’s hell-bent on providing exceptional experiences for locals and visitors alike

-- Consulted Kawarthas Northumberland (Ontario) on launching a trail town initiative.
-With my help, they launched the Waterway Trail Town initiative along the 386-km Trent-Severn Waterway.
+- Consulted Kawarthas Northumberland (Ontario) on launching a Trail Town initiative.
+With my help, they launched the Trent-Severn Trail Town Program along the 386-km Trent-Severn Waterway.

 - Hosted five “best practice missions” showcasing the Great Allegheny Passage, C&O Canal Towpath, and Appalachian Trail to trail and tourism professionals from five Canadian provinces.
 Would you like to organize a best practice mission for your group?

 - Lead Trail Town trainings, workshops, and community readiness assessments throughout the U.S. and Canada.